-In 2011, with a lifetime of insights in business and personal growth, Tom started his own consulting practice, Eddington Advisory Services, to help leaders explore their lives and work in a more profound way.
+In 2011, with a lifetime of insights in business and personal growth, Tom started his own consulting practice, Eddington Advisory Services, to help leaders explore their lives and work in a more profound way through conscious leadership.
 His clients now include executives at The Gladstone Institutes, Wisdom Labs, Nursegrid, Universal Companies, among others.

-“My goal is to ensure that my clients be the best people they can be, helping them become incredible human beings, more effective leaders, and wise stewards of their organizations.
-I help them understand the impact their organizations have on its employees, their families, communities and the larger society.”
+“My goal is to ensure that my clients be the best people they can be, helping them become incredible human beings, more effective, conscious leaders, and wise stewards of their organizations.
+I help them understand the impact their organizations have on their employees, their families, communities and the larger society.”

 Tom’s unique journey has allowed him to develop his signature coaching method, which best described in his own words:

 “I don’t believe in work-life balance.
 There’s only life, and life can be messy.”